 The equipment is US EPA approved and also approved in the DEFRA Automatic Urban Network.
 In addition, Envirotechnology Services plc, the supplier of the equipment, service and calibrate the equipment annually and provide emergency call out visits in the event of technical faults.

-Monitoring results from 1 April 2005 to 02 December 2005 and 26 January 06 to 31 December 06 are summarised in Tables 14 - 17 below.
+Monitoring results from 1 April 2005 to 02 December 2005, 26 January 06 to 31 December 06 and January 2007 to December 2007 are summarised in Tables 18 - 23 below.